|

 --decode-pids=set

-Decode various information associated with process IDs
+Decodes various information associated with process IDs

 (and also thread IDs, process group IDs, and session IDs).

-The default is decode-pids=none. set can include the
+The default is --decode-pids=none. set can include the

 following elements: